best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 When rounding you should ensure all figures in a category are rounded to the same level of precision (for example one decimal point) and that any numbers less than one start with a zero, not a decimal point (for example, 0.56 not .56).

 ### Grouping
 Objects grouped together are assumed to be associated.
 When used appropriately grouping may help users understand the data better.
-We advise that you group different measures in rows and different types of estimate in columns.

 White space can be used to separate the data into groups.
 You can do this by adjusting column width and row height.
 Do not use blank rows or columns as this may fail accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).